Frequently Asked Questions

 Section 7.
 Certification (authorising signature)

 Section 8.
 Information on the national higher education system (Standard Text – Diploma Supplement)

 So what does Section 6.1 contain, What are classed as extra-curricular activities?

 ‘Section 6.1’ is the section in the HEAR that contains information about extra-curricular student achievements which have been verified by the university.
-There are currently 6 areas that are verified by the university; details of which can be found atwww.ntu.ac.uk/hear
+There are currently 6 areas that are verified by the university.
+Details of the achievements which are verified to appear on the HEAR can be found here.

 How do I get an extra-curricular activity on my HEAR?